georchestra/ansible/README.md

 ## warning

 THIS IS A WORK IN PROGRESS!
+Right now this will deploy a working georchestra w/ geonetwork/mapfishapp/geoserver/geowebcache/geofence with mostly default configs and empty databases/datadirs.